SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0806 GMT

 -------------------------------------

-The benchmark five-year swap rate down 2 bps at 7.80 percent and the one-year rate falls 4 bps to 8.20 percent.
+points at 7.98 percent and the one-year rate also drops 2 bps at

 CALL MONEY